 Chia’s design, and jargon, is influenced by Bram’s previous BitTorrent protocol design, where storage space is ‘seeded’ to the network, in order to participate in proofs of space.
 Chia is ‘farmed’ through the usage of (previously) empty storage space to occupy proofs.
-Publicly verifiable proofs of sequential work were originally designed for non-interactive timestamping, since validators can check a proof of an approximately predictable quantity of work.
-Rather than using an oracle extrinsic to the network as a reference point for public verifiability of elapsed time, participants in the Chia network can utilize VDFs computed towards the PoS process.
+Publicly verifiable proofs of sequential work were originally designed for non-interactive timestamping since validators can check a proof of an approximately predictable quantity of work.
+Rather than using an oracle extrinsic to the network as a reference point for public verifiability of elapsed time, participants in the Chia network can utilize VDFs computed towards the PoSpace process.
 In addition to requiring less-energy for significant participation in the network, the Chia protocol represents a more efficient system than Proof-of-Work mining from a resourcing perspective, since the hardware required for consensus is already in existence and can be used for other things–unlike Bitcoin ASICs.
-This attribute additionally benefits the network’s adoption, proliferation and distribution, since user’s do not need to expend additional capital to participate.
+This attribute additionally benefits the network’s adoption, proliferation, and distribution, since users do not need to expend additional capital to participate.

-The Chia business model essentially involves a pre-mine of the token and a maintenance of a significant portion of it - which can then be loaned at interest rates determined by the Chia governing body, rather than a sale event.
+The Chia business model essentially involves a pre-mine of the token and maintenance of a significant portion of it - which can then be loaned at interest rates determined by the Chia governing body, rather than a sale event.
 This confers governing members some influence over the effective cost of Chia, as money and a means of hopefully mitigating volatility of the token (to an extent).
 The targeted customer of these loans are global corporations, where there is an incentive to adopt in virtue of significant fee savings compared to legacy payments infrastructure for international transactions, in addition to greater security guarantees; while providing Chia with meaningful prospects of adoption - providing the low-fee transactions and security gains outweigh the initial cost of change management.
 Chia is still in a beta testnet phase, with no details yet offered on an expected transition to mainnet.